 The process of grieving is healthy and adaptive.
 It gives you time and space to adjust to the many changes that result from the death of your loved one, both at a physical and emotional level.

-Even though you may never ‘get over’ the death of your loved, it is possible to earn to live without them physically in your life and to find meaning again.
+Even though you may never ‘get over’ the death of your love, it is possible to earn to live without them physically in your life and to find meaning again.

 You may feel that there is absolutely nothing that you can do to loosen its grip.
 Often people say they feel helpless and powerless, and describe a feeling of being ‘out of control’ which can be very disconcerting.